markcharyk/data-structures/README.md

-    pre_order(): Return a generator that traverses the list in a pre-order fashion post_order(): Return a generator that traverses the list in a post-order fashion breadth_first(): Return a generator that traverses the list in a breadth first fashion
+    pre_order(): Return a generator that traverses the list in a pre-order fashion post_order(): Return a generator that traverses the list in a post-order fashion breadth_first(): Return a generator that traverses the list in a breadth first fashion delete(val): Delete the val from the tree.
+If the val is not in the tree the function does nothing

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)